jvanasco/pyramid_sqlassist/README.md

 Experimental means that it does things you shouldn't necessarily do, and it's a work in progress to automate certain functionalities.

-The 0.9.0 release is a partial rewrite of the 0.1.x version and is somewhat incompatible.
+The `v0.9.0` release is a partial rewrite of the `v0.1.x` version and is somewhat incompatible.

 Tweens were deprecated for explicit request methods.

 There is no unit testing in this package, as it's been handled in the implementing package.
 This package has been working in production environments for several years.

 Help / direction is always appreciated.

+# WARNING

+This package uses scoped sessions by default.

+`v0.9.1` introduced a capability to use non-scoped sessions.
+This appears to work, but hasn't been tested thoroughly.

+non-scoped sessions are not integrated with the `transaction` package, as they are incompatible with the zope transaction extension. there is probably a way to get this to work, patches welcome.

 # Overview